North Korea–Taiwan relations

-On April 13, 1919, the Republic of China recognized the Provisional Government of the Republic of Korea.
-The Nationalist government of China participated in the Cairo Conference which resulted in the Cairo Declaration with the aim of freeing Korea and Taiwan from Japanese colonial rule.
-After the communist takeover of Mainland China in 1949 and the establishment of the Democratic People's Republic of Korea in 1948, relations between the two are non-existent, however, unofficial relations are significant.
+North Korea–Taiwan relations are relations between North Korea and Taiwan.
+After the communist takeover of China in 1949 and the establishment of the Democratic People's Republic of Korea in 1948, formal relations between the two are non-existent, however, unofficial relations are significant.

-Independence of the Democratic People's Republic of Korea and the Korean War

-The Japanese Empire had ruled Korea and Formosa, ended after World War II, which led the division of Korea, then followed by a period of trusteeship by Soviet occupation in the north as well as the retrocession of Taiwan and Penghu the months followed.
-Initially, China, who recognized the Korean Provisional Government, was adamantly opposed to Soviet influence in Korea after hearing about Soviet atrocities in Poland since its "liberation".
-By the Cairo Conference, the US and China came to agree on Korean independence "in due course", with China still pressing for immediate recognition of the exile government and a tangible date for independence.
-After Soviet-American relations deteriorated, on August 10, 1945 the United States Department of War agreed that China should land troops in Pusan, Korea from which to prevent a Soviet takeover.
-However, this turnaround was too late to prevent the division of Korea, as the Red Army quickly occupied northern Korea that same month.
-On 9 September 1948, the Democratic People's Republic of Korea (DPRK) was declared in the Soviet-occupied zone with Kim Il-sung as premier.
+Korean War

 In 1949, the People's Republic of China (PRC) was proclaimed following the Chinese Civil War and the Republic of China (ROC), whose government relocated to Taiwan.

 The United Nations condemned North Korea's military aggression against Republic of Korea in United Nations Security Council Resolution 82 and United Nations Security Council Resolution 84.
 The ROC voted in favor of both United Nations resolutions.
-During the Korean War, the ROC was an opponent of the DPRK while it supplied material aid to ROK, while the Red Chinese regime gave DPRK combatants to support the Red Chinese People's Volunteer Army.
+During the Korean War, the ROC was an opponent of the DPRK while it supplied material aid to ROK, while the PRC under Mao supported DPRK with the People's Volunteer Army.

 Cold War years

 The ROC had opposed socialism, as well as the Democratic People's Republic of Korea (DPRK) and People's Republic of China (PRC).
 Due to its hostility, the ROC has not recognized or formed a diplomatic relationship with the DPRK and PRC governments.
 Because of this, the government of the ROC also considered the Republic of Korea government as the sole legitimate state in the Korean peninsula.

 Both countries were in the opposite sides in the Vietnam War in which North Korea supported the North Vietnamese government while Nationalist China was allied with the South Vietnamese leadership.